ISO 27001 ISMS Audit vs Cyber Tabletop Exercise Assessment

 Date: 6 May 2020

-In this blog, I tell why clients who do ISO 27001 audits are including cyber tabletop exercises audits in their audit schedules.
+In this blog, I share why our clients who do ISO 27001 audits are including cyber tabletop exercises audits in their audit schedules.

 Many of our clients who have been doing ISMS audits and other IT control assessments are now adding audits of cyber tabletop exercises to their audit schedules.
 These cyber incident response audits enable our clients to assess their breach-readiness providing insights into their ability and readiness to respond to a cyber-attack.